parthasen/systemPipeR/README.md

 ===

 R package to run command-line software for NG sequence analysis on both single machines or compute clusters.
-Supports interactive job submissions or batch submissions to queuing systems of clusters (currently tested only with Torque).
+Supports both interactive job submissions and batch submissions to queuing systems of clusters (currently tested only with Torque).

 ### Usage